JamieBort/Learning-Directory/JavaScript/Libraries/React/README.md

 `my-app` is done - it was created in preparation for `ReactTicTacToeTutorial`.

-`ReactTicTacToeTutorial` is still being worked on.
+`ReactTicTacToeTutorial` is technically done.
+But there's more work to be done.
+See the [Next Step](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Libraries/React/ReactTicTacToeTutorial#next-steps) of the `ReactTicTacToeTutorial` directory.

 `scratch` is created for practicing what I've learned/am learning from these tutorials.